PAYTE

 With years of architectural experience in West London, we have successfully navigated clients’ residential property and planning applications.
 We deliver reports and drawings that demonstrate a deep understanding of local government regulations, particularly in conservation areas and with listed properties.

-ARCHITECTS | INTERIOR DESIGNERS | BUILDERS
+ARCHITECTURE | INTERIOR DESIGN | BUILD

-INTERIOR DESIGNERS
+INTERIOR DESIGN

 luxury residential architects West London

-Home » London » West London
+Home » Residential » West London

 Our West London architects specialise in luxury projects in some of the city’s most glamorous locations, including Belgravia, Chelsea, and Mayfair.
 We incorporate leading contemporary design and various architectural styles into our renovation projects.

 We collaborate with West London’s leading companies to source premium textures and finishes, working closely with clients and suppliers to bring their architectural visions to life.
-For conservation projects in Central London, we work with outside stakeholders such as English Heritage.
+For conservation projects in West London, we work with outside stakeholders such as English Heritage.

 We’ve helped West London residential clients enhance their homes’ value through luxury roof and air space projects.
 Our residential architects in London provide luxury loft and basement conversions, extensions, and general layout changes.

-client focused Residential Architects in West London
+high end Residential Architects in West London

 With our extensive experience in architectural design and the design process, we are well-equipped to handle a variety of projects, from house extensions to Edwardian house concept designs.